Wyliemaster/GD-Decompiled/README.md

 # GD-Decompiled
- an attempt to get the source code for Geometry Dash 2.11 through reverse engineering and decompiling the game
+ an attempt to get the source code for Geometry Dash through reverse engineering and decompiling the game

+## IMPORTANT

+barely anything is done in this project yet, its just something im doing in my spare time to improve at Reverse engineering. i highly suggest that you dont use this until it has a lot of important functions decompiled

+## Current Projects

+here are the parts of GD i am currently working on

+- 1.0
+    - Parsing algorithms

+- 2.2
+    - Parsing Algorithms
+    - gamesave